jimrthy/waldo-jimrthy/README.md

 For a preliminary version, I went with "fast, normalized cross-correlation."

 It isn't a great choice, but it's a starting point.
+And fits the current requirements very well.

-I used the implementation skimage.
+I used the implementation in skimage.
 It almost feels like cheating, but it seemed like the obvious approach.

 ### Limitations/Assumptions

 This approach is really quite limited.
 It isn't expected to work well when rotation or scaling is involved.
+(I hit the time limit and didn't have a chance to really exercise it to see how well it really performs).

 I wrote this in python 3.6.
 I think it should work fine in older versions, but that hasn't been tested.

-I just realized that the test images I've used all had the same color depth.
+All the images I've tested have been 24-bit color.
+It would be very interesting to see how well it works with variations.

 ### Setup